MMNetworks/myproxy/README.md

 myproxy.exe -a install
 myproxy.exe -a start

-The service options are: install, start, stop, pause, continue, status and remove.
+The service options are: install, start, autostart, manualstart, stop, pause, continue, status and remove.

+The install will create the service as manual started service. autostart and manualstart option will toggle this setting.

+If started manually via the Service UI the start paramters -c <configfile> have to be provided.

 ## Usage